 This film combines sci-fi, an ecological message, and a strong protagonist to tell a compelling and fantastic story.
 After watching this film, I could tell why Nausicaa of the Valley of the Wind is such a highly regarded anime film.

 When Disney released this film on DVD, it was released as a two-disc set.
 The first disc includes three extras.
-First is a “Behind the Microphone” documentary; it includes interviews with the English dub cast, as well as some footage of the American voice actors recording their parts.
+First is a “Behind the Microphone” documentary, which includes interviews with the English dub cast, as well as some footage of the American voice actors recording their parts.

 The second disc just includes a storyboard version of Nausicaa of the Valley of the Wind.
 Once again, I will state that I don’t understand the appeal of watching a storyboard version of the film.